tjoyner/ofvioletsandlicorice/chapter1.md

 It was 6 when Silvio saw him arrive.
 He came in with an awkward and heavy step, banging his shoulder against the entrance door frame.
 He was tall and large.
 He was wearing a hazel colored jacket with baggy blue pants that were stained with dirt up to the knees.
 Silvio guessed he was the owner of the suitcase that Luciano had brought by and put under the counter.

 The stranger hesitated a moment in the shaft of light coming through the entrance, then headed toward the reception desk.
-He stopped in front of Silvio and pulled  two tufts of grass out out of the pockets of his linen jacket, dropping them on the counter.
+He stopped in front of Silvio and pulled  two tufts of grass out of the pockets of his linen jacket, dropping them on the counter.

 "This is chamomile," he said, taking a sprig and passing it under his nose, then offering it to Silvio.
 Silvio, irritated, sniffed and nodded.